ligato/docs/docs/plugins/connection-plugins.md

 # REST path of the SA
 /dump/vpp/v2/ipsec/sas
 ```
+---

 **Punt plugins**

-The REST plugin allows to dump registered punt sockets:
 ```
 # REST path of the punt socket register
 /dump/vpp/v2/punt/sockets
 ```

-**CLI command**
+---

+**VPP CLI**

-Allows to use VPP CLI command via REST.
+Use the VPP CLI command via REST.
 Commands are defined as a map as following:
 ```
 /vpp/command -d '{"vppclicommand":"<command>"}'
 ```

+---

 **Telemetry**

-The REST allows to get various types of telemetry metrics data, or selective using specific key:
 ```
 /vpp/telemetry
 /vpp/telemetry/memory
 /vpp/telemetry/runtime
 /vpp/telemetry/nodecount
 ```
+---

 **Tracer**

-The Tracer plugin exposes data via the REST as follows:
 ```
 /vpp/binapitrace
 ```
+---

 ## Security

-REST plugin allows to optionally configure following security features:
+The REST plugin allows one to optionally configure the following security features:

 - server certificate (HTTPS)
 - Basic HTTP Authentication - username & password
 - client certificates
 - token based authorization

-All of them are disabled by default and can be enabled by config file:
+All are disabled by default and can be enabled by a config file:

 ```yaml
 endpoint: 127.0.0.1:9292